robert-wu-ms/WFH-Buddy/README.md

 # WFH Buddy
-An electron application with various ergonomic and well-being features
+An electron application with various ergonomic and well-being features.
+This app has been tested for Windows.
+Your mileage may vary on different operating systems

 ## Installation instructions
 1. Install Node.js